-With this in mind also recognize that you should now try to kit out your new accomodation in a sustainable manner.
+With this in mind, also recognize that you should now try to kit out your new accommodation in a sustainable manner.

 Others were once starting this new life and are now just finishing it.
 This means that they will probably have all the kit you need and may be very happy to donate it to you.

-Check out the free adds, bulletin boards, and thrift stores before, as a last resort, buying anything new.
+Check out the free ads, bulletin boards, and thrift stores before buying anything new as a last resort.

 Now is the time to get arty!

-This is the ultimate way of creating your own student chic and earning a little extra cash on the side.
+This is the ultimate way to create your own student chic and earn a little extra cash on the side.